 The Docklands History Group hosts a conference each year at the Museum of London Docklands in the West India Docks..

-The conference for 2016 will be: Before the Docks: London River and Port in the 18th Century and will take place on the 7th May.
+The conference for 2017 will be: Thames River Crossings and will take place in May.

 For further details of this and previous and future conferences please Click Hereto go to Conference Page.